Top 10 Ransomware Attacks

-Ransomware is a type of malware (malicious software) that threatens to publish or prevent access to data or a computer system, typically by encrypting it, unless the victim pays the attacker a ransom amount.
+Ransomware is a type of malware (malicious software) that threatens to publish or prevent access to data or a computer system, typically by encrypting it.
+The victim is faced with the ultimatum of either paying a ransom or risking the publication or permanent loss of their data or access to their system.
 The ransom demand usually involves a deadline.
 If the victim doesn’t pay on time, the data is permanently lost, or the ransom is increased.

-The FBI and other government agencies, as does the No More Ransom Project, advise against paying the ransom to prevent the ransomware cycle.
-If the ransomware is not removed from the system, 50% of the victims who pay the ransom are likely to experience further attacks.
+The FBI and other government agencies, as does the No More Ransom Project, advise against paying the ransom to prevent the ransomware cycle because it doesn’t ensure retrieval of the encrypted data.
+If the ransomware is not removed from the system, 50% of the victims who pay the ransom will likely experience further attacks.

 History and Future of Ransomware